 USAHS is committed to providing a learning and working environment in which concerns and/or complaints are addressed fairly and resolved promptly.
 Students are encouraged to address concerns or complaints promptly, generally within 5 business days of the date of the incident or occurrence that has given rise to the concern or complaint.
 USAHS endeavors to resolve all concerns and complaints; however, delayed reports of a concern or complaint may make the matter harder to investigate and resolve.
-The Director of Student Welfare, Candice Vasquez is available for consultation at any point in the process.
+The Executive Director of Student Affairs, Candice Vasquez is available for consultation at any point in the process.

 Open Door Policy